Skip to Content

 Can I cook the pork so that it is not pink?

-Absolutely, I am not a cook that looks down my nose at folk that enjoys well-done meat!
+Absolutely, I am not a cook who looks down my nose at folk who enjoy well-done meat!

 I aim for the lowest safe temperature of 63°C or 145°F after resting.
 As a result.
 I remove it from the oven 5°C before that and allow the pork to rest.

 Cooking and testing until 71°C-72°C or 160°F will see all traces of pink gone.
-The more you exceed this temperature you go the drier and tougher the tenderloin will become.
+The more you exceed this temperature, the drier and tougher the tenderloin will become.

 What type of miso should I use?

-I developed this recipe with white miso in mind.
-It is the mildest and I think that it’s subtlety allows the pork to shine.
+I developed this recipe with white miso in mind, miso butter pasta recipe.
+It is the mildest, and I think that its subtlety allows the pork to shine.

 It would be perfect to replicate this dish with a pork chop or some country ribs rather than tenderloin.